Mohamed-AmineJaouani/AlbumsLBC/README.md

 # Features

 - Displaying a list of albums in a recycler view by adding a shimmer effect that give to user an information that the image is loading.
-- The user can refresh the page by a swipe down gesture on top of the list.
 - By clicking in a row of this recycler view it will redirect the user to the album overview with the album's image in bigger size.

 # Architecture